 Credit: @usa.fotos on Instagram

 Take your pick of museums to explore across the city this Presidents Day Weekend!
-The Intrepid Sea, Air & Space Museum is holding its annual family-friendly festival Kids Week from February 18-25, welcoming children of all ages and interests to learn more about STEAM (science technology, engineering, arts, and math) through workshops, live demonstrations, interactive exhibits and presentations, including arts and crafts with the renowned Blue Man Group (only on February 18).
+The Intrepid Sea, Air & Space Museum is holding its annual family-friendly festival Kids Week from February 15-22, welcoming children of all ages and interests to learn more about STEAM (science technology, engineering, arts, and math) through workshops, live demonstrations, interactive exhibits and presentations, including arts and crafts like making ectoplasmic slime with the NYC Ghostbusters..
 New York City’s most popular family-friendly museums are open throughout the weekend and school vacation week, including the American Natural History Museum, and The Metropolitan Museum of Art.

 Share your New York State adventures with us on Instagram and Twitter and tag us on Facebook!